 Microsoft OneNote: How to use

 OneNote allows you to organise content in notebooks, each comprised of multiple sections that can contain pages.
-The more organised a OneNote is the easier it will be to find, review and add notes.
+An organised OneNote makes it easier to find, review, and add notes.

 OneNote has a simple hierarchical structure, at the top level are notebooks, which can be divided into sections, each section can then have pages added.